-4.2.1.2 Longer "TRIP" time
+4.2.1.2 LONGER "TRIP" TIMES

 Many risks can be caused by a too long "TRIP" time.
 It can be anything from a simple anomaly in the tripping control circuit to a major failure in the main interrupting circuit.